 It was a cold, wet Saturday afternoon.
 I was not playing Handball that day and going for a Mountain Bike ride didn't appeal, so what to do?
 I knew that Wakefield rugby union team had a home game so I asked my dad if I could borrow his camera.
 I had always wanted to try photography but never had the time.
 Access to the game was great.
 It was second division Rugby but you could walk up and down one side of the ground and follow the action.
 A couple of black and white rolls of film later, I sat on the bus, wet and cold, with a smile on my face as I realised... this was the career for me.

-I started with an evening class at College and photographing anything that I could.
-After a few month and a confidence that comes with lack of ability I contacted the local newspaper to see if I could get some work.
+I started attending an evening class at Wakefield College, photographing anything that I could.
+After a few months and a confidence that comes with lack of ability I contacted the local newspaper to see if I could get some work.
 The chief photographer must of seen some potential as he asked me to cover a game of Rugby League at Stanley, £3 a picture.
-After some time in the dark room at the paper I has a set of pictures I was happy with and submitted them to the sports department hopeful to get something published.
-That Friday one picture publish, great this was just fantastic.
-A couple of more jobs for the newspaper and then the big game for Wakefield in the cup against Bath.
-I had my ticket anyway but the chief asked if I would cover it for them along side their staff photographer.
-Great game and atmosphere which just made me want more but to cap it all I got my first back page picture.
-Big smile.
+After some time in the newspaper's darkroom, I had a set of pictures I was happy with and submitted them to the sports department, hopeful that some would be published.
+That Friday, I opened the newspaper and saw that one of my pictures had been published.
+Great!
+This was fantastic!